exd02/HUDInfo/README.md

 # HUDInfo
-Display in the HUD %GAIN and the Keypad
+KEYPAD: Display the KeyHUD + Angles, JumpHUD: Displays the firsts 6 jumps speed and then the gain%

 sm_hudkeypad - Toggles ON HUD KEYPAD
 sm_jhud - Toggles ON SSJHUD+SpeedGain%